 Internet security company Kaspersky defines ransomware as “malicious software that infects your computer and displays messages demanding a fee to be paid in order for your system to work again.
 This class of malware is a criminal money making scheme that can be installed through deceptive links in an email message, instant message or website.
 It has the ability to lock a computer screen or encrypt important, predetermined files with a password.”

-Carnival said that upon detection of the security event, it launched an investigation and notified law enforcement, and engaged legal counsel and other incident response professionals.
+Carnival said that upon detection of the security event meant to protect cloud workloads, it launched an investigation and notified law enforcement, and engaged legal counsel and other incident response professionals.

 Carnival said that based on its preliminary assessment and on the information currently known it does not believe the incident will have a material impact on its business, operations or financial results, but that nonetheless, the security event included “unauthorized access to personal data of guests and employees, which may result in potential claims from guests, employees, shareholders, or regulatory agencies.”